learn-co-curriculum/phase-3-building-sinatra-applications/README.md

   requiring files/gems, and establishing a connection to the database.
 - `db/migrate`: Our Active Record migrations.
-Responsible for creating and altering the structure of the database (making new tables, adding columns to existing tables, etc.)
+Responsible for creating and altering the structure of the database (making new tables, adding columns to existing tables, etc).
 - `db/seed.rb`: Lets us easily add sample data to the database.
 - `spec`: Our RSpec tests.
-- `Gemfile`: Lists all the gems our application depends on
+- `Gemfile`: Lists all the gems our application depends on.
 - `Rakefile`: Code for common tasks that we can easily run from the command line, like `rake console`.